-However, Defendant remains entitled to submit an application to the DRB under §3.8(B)(4) of the Regulations for approval of the as-built location of the barn.
-If that application is approved, it will be a defense to the injunctive relief sought by the Town in its complaint, but not as to monetary penalties for the period of violation.
+However, Defendant remains entitled to submit an application to the DRB for approval of the as-built location of the barn.
+The Court notes that even if that application is approved, it will not be a defense as to monetary penalties for the period of violation.

-We have scheduled a telephone conference (see enclosed notice) to discuss the appropriate next steps in this enforcement case, including whether Defendant will be submitting a proper application for as-built approval of the barn under §3.8(B)(4); if so, whether any aspect of this enforcement case should be held in abeyance until that application is ruled on; and whether mediation would be appropriate.

-Done at Berlin, Vermont, this 4th day of April, 2007.
+As contemplated by the final paragraph of the April 4, 2007 decision, Defendant has submitted an application for as-built approval of the barn under §3.8(B)(4); and this enforcement case has been placed in inactive status until that application is ruled on.
+Done at Berlin, Vermont, this 23rd day of July, 2007.

+Merideth Wright

-Merideth Wright Environmental Judge
+Environmental Judge

+7